Ladies in Lavender

 The inciting incident occurs at 12 minutes when The sisters discover an unconscious young man washed up on the beach near their home.
 This mysterious stranger disrupts their quiet world and awakens dormant emotions..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The sisters make the active choice to keep Andrea in their home as he recuperates, committing to care for him despite the impropriety and disruption to their lives.
+This reveals the protagonist's commitment to The sisters make the active choice to keep Andrea in their home as he recuperates, committing to care for him despite the impropriety and disruption to their lives.
 This decision opens them to transformation., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Boris Danilof, a renowned violinist and Olga's brother, hears Andrea play and recognizes his extraordinary talent.
+Notably, this crucial beat False defeat: Boris Danilof, a renowned violinist and Olga's brother, hears Andrea play and recognizes his extraordinary talent.
 This raises the stakes - Andrea now has a path to the wider world, threatening the sisters' sheltered happiness.
 Ursula realizes she could lose him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (76% through) represents the emotional nadir.
 Here, After the triumphant concert, Andrea leaves with Boris and Olga without properly saying goodbye to Ursula.
 Her hopes and romantic fantasies die.
-The "whiff of death" is the death of her illusions and the painful recognition of her age and irrelevance., illustrates the protagonist at their lowest point.
+The "whiff of death" is the death of her illusions and the painful recognition of her age and irrelevance., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 81% of the runtime.
 Andrea returns briefly to thank the sisters and say a proper goodbye.
 This gesture of gratitude and recognition allows Ursula to synthesize the experience - it was real, she mattered to him, and the beauty of it remains even though he must go., demonstrating the transformation achieved throughout the journey.